 Additionally, in July 2020, Prime Minister Trudeau announced an investment of over 19 million dollars to help and support provinces and territories to safely restart their economies through the Safe Restart Agreement over the next six to eight months.
 A part of this investment is dedicated to the mental health service providers to support people seeking help.
 Moreover, reopening the businesses and breaking isolation can be a help to boost the mental health of citizens, as this can be a positive sign of gradually returning to normal routines and also it can help reduce financial pressures.

 Opportunities for Future Governmental Action

-Although the government of Canada has made reasonable attempts toward combating this concerning the issue and have also tried empathizing with people at all levels, there are some points that should be considered by policy and decision makers during and after the pandemic.
-First, it seems that most mental health policies so far have been mainly not the specific needs of different targeted groups.
-But as discussed above, different groups are suffering from different types of mental health problems.
+Although the government of Canada has made reasonable attempts toward combating this issue and have also tried empathizing with people at all levels, there are some points that should be considered by policy and decision makers during and after the pandemic.
+First, it seems that most mental health policies so far have not been geared towards the specific needs of different targeted groups who, are suffering from different types of mental health problems.
 In this regard, more specific policies and investments that are geared towards each group’s specific needs are required.
 Second, although it is so difficult to predict the exact long-term impacts and how long this pandemic will last, it is important to modify the regulations if the changes turn out to be the new normal after the pandemic.
 For example, as mentioned above there are new channels to facilitate the purchase of alcohol.
 If this new regulation does not get reversed or modified after a pandemic it may cause a continued increase in alcohol consumption due to a higher level of public access to alcohol.

 The views, thoughts, and opinions expressed in this article belong solely to the author, and do not reflect the views of Conversationally Speaking Magazine.